I think you’ll agree with me when I say it’s tough to find new leads without burning a ton of money in the process.

 Pro Tip: Several newspapers are still locally owned and are having trouble generating enough profit to stay in business.
 Use this to your advantage by negotiating longer time slots at a discount if your ads work out.

-Ninja Tip: Pay the newspaper to put your retargeting pixel on certain sections of their site.
-This may take a bit of explaining, but if you are able to get a pixel placed on a targeted local newspaper section, you can run some extremely profitable retargeting campaigns.
+Ninja Tip: Pay the newspaper to put your retargeting pixel on individual sections of their site.
+This may take a bit of explaining, but if you can get a pixel placed on a targeted local newspaper section, you can run some extremely profitable retargeting campaigns.
 You can also do this with local bloggers, depending on the topic of their blog.

 I’ve already mentioned a few of the directories that you’ll want to target in this post.